pimcore/pimcore/doc/Development_Documentation/04_Assets/01_Working_with_PHP_API.md

 // get the English title
 $asset->getMetadata("title", "en");
 // if there's no title for "en" but one without a language this will be returned (fallback mechanism).

+// get all available metadata
+$asset->getMetadata();

+// get all available metadata for a specific language along with metadata which have no language assigned
+$asset->getMetadata(null, 'en');

+// get all available metadata for a specific language discarding any that does not have language set
+$asset->getMetadata(null, 'en', true);

+// get metadata in raw format. ie: including metadata input type, language, value and name
+$asset->getMetadata('title', null, true, true);
  ```

 ##### Setting Data